seanczw/Triple/README.md

 # Triple

-Tested with Apache Tomvcat 9
+Tested with Apache Tomvcat 9 <br />
 Import this code to set up your mySql db

 ```